3L0C/wk/README.md

 A chord expression is only valid within a chord array, and it is essentially a chord wrapped in parentheses with some added flexibility.
 Normally, a chord requires at least a key, a description, and a command.
-A chord expression on the other hand requires only a key and a description.
-Any other information will be filled in by the sourounding chord array.
+A chord expression, on the other hand, requires only a key and a description.
+Any other information will be filled in by the surrounding chord array.

 Here is an example of a chord expression within a chord array:

 ```
 # With chord arrays and chord expressions